Andrew-code2020/ms3onlinecookbook/README.md

 ###### User Story 3

 I am researching culture holiday locations in Ireland.
 I log onto the Holiday in Ireland website and click explore Ireland.
 As I hover over the Violin flip card the google map markers that are relevant to culture appear.
 I know the where on the map of Ireland each culture holiday is located.

+##### Structure Plane
+In development we set out to make sure that our site would be consistent.
+We used the categories below to describe our efforts
+ - predictable
+ - learnable
+ - visible
+ - Clear and intuitive feedback

 ###### User Questions